-MBA Application essay tip: Plan your essay
+MBA Application Essay Tip 2: Plan your essay

-The online application space will not accept more than the prescribed word limit making your incomplete if you try to add more.
+The online application space will not accept more than the prescribed word limit making your application incomplete if you try to add more.
 At places, they allow you to input more than the prescribed word count, however, a longer essay creates a wrong impression.

-MBA Application essay tip: Show not tell
+MBA Application Essay Tip 4: Show not tell

-A very important part of any writing exercise.
-Show, do not tell.
+A very important part of any writing exercise - show, do not tell.
 Rather than mentioning that you worked hard for a project, mention what steps you took to achieve your results.
 Also, elaborate on the learning of the incident, and if required, realisations for improvement.

-MBA Application essay tip: Vocabulary and language
+MBA Application Essay Tip 5: Vocabulary and language

-MBA Application essay tip: Second opinion
+MBA Application Essay Tip 6: Second opinion

-MBA application essays questions are framed around topics like goals, diversity, ethics, and failure.
-Though the topics are different, your approach to all the essays should be same.
+MBA application essays questions are framed around topics like goals, diversity, ethics and failure.
+Though the topics are different, your approach to all the essays should be the same.
 The most important point to remember is to practice.
 Write, review, improve, re-edit your essays.
 MBA Application essays can make or break an application.